top of page

 Despite its newness to the golf scene—the course was opened in 2005—Dundonald has already proven itself a worthy course by being chosen as the venue for the 2017 Scottish Open.
 Following the original course’s destruction in WWII, Kyle Phillips redesigned the classic Ayrshire links course to entice with quick greens and hazardous terrain like raised sand dunes and deep bunkers.
 Many players welcome the new challenge of Dundonald, and its popularity is only expected to grow.

-Castle Stuart, designed by Mark Parsinen and Gil Hanse, is considered the poster child of golf in the Scottish Highlands, and it gained immediate attention when Golf Magazine named it the Top New International Course at its opening in 2009.
+Cabot Highlands, designed by Mark Parsinen and Gil Hanse, is considered the poster child of golf in the Scottish Highlands, and it gained immediate attention when Golf Magazine named it the Top New International Course at its opening in 2009.
 The course has since hosted three Scottish Opens and is routinely named in Golf Magazine’s Top 100 Golf Courses in the World.
-Castle Stuart’s location—overlooking the Moray Firth—and impressive modern design were so well received that the club recently announced plans to open a second championship course by 2019, to be designed by the Arnold Palmer Group.
+A second course will open soon, Old Petty on the site .

 6. Royal Dornoch